 Cook linguine according to the directions on the package.
 Drain and rinse with cold water to help remove the starches from the pasta which make the pieces stick together.

 This will also help the pasta cool.
-Return the drained pasta to the pot it was cooked in and add Italian dressing.
+Drain past and return to the pot it was cooked in.
+Add Italian dressing.
 Stir well.

 Add salad seasoning and parmesan cheese and stir well.